mdrachuk/serious/docs/index.md

 APIs get cleaner, changes become simpler to implement, and maintenance turns out cheaper.

 ### No declarative validation
-All of validation for an object happens in objects `__validate__` method by raising `ValidationError`.
+All of object validation happens in its `__validate__` method by raising `ValidationError`.
 This introduces multiple benefits:

 - [Explicit raising][zen] of validation errors allows to see which cases are not covered by tests.
 - No need to remember library-specific validator names.
-Set of simple `if` statements.
+A set of simple `if` statements instead.
 - The information is [less dense][zen] in field definitions, making them easier to read.

 ### Type annotations everywhere